armanriazi/refi/docs/nature/decarbonization/decarbonization.md

 ## What are carbon credits?

 A forest [[carbon_credit]] is an **emissions reduction due to forest conservation or reforestation** that would not have occurred without carbon crediting.
-The carbon emissions (or uptake in the case of reforestation) expected **in the absence of the project is called the baseline.**
+The carbon emissions (or uptake in the case of reforestation) expected **in the absence of the project is called the baseline** [29].
 At its simplest,
-> *credit issuance equals: baseline emissions minus project emissions.*
+> *credit issuance equals: baseline emissions minus project emissions [29].*

+### Leakage

-Leakage: We also have to **deduct emissions that “leak out” of the project**, because stopping deforestation in the project may cause some deforestation to just move elsewhere.
+ We also have to **deduct emissions that “leak out” of the project**, because stopping deforestation in the project may cause some deforestation to just move elsewhere.
 This is called leakage.
-So total credit issuance can be reduced to a single core crediting equation.
+So total credit issuance can be reduced to a single core crediting equation [29].

 ## What are carbon markets?